If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

 So do this instead.

-Have a look at which content marketing companies have purchased your saas product within the last 6 months.
+Take a look at which content marketing companies have purchased your SaaS product within the last 6 months.

 When you do this, you will start to see certain patterns emerge.